 Whether the paint booth is a walk-in type of benchtop, a backdraft system is the appropriate means to draw the particulates and solvents away from the worker’s breathing zone and into the ventilation system.
 It is important to maintain a minimum airflow at the worker’s position—called the “capture velocity.”
 This rate of airflow for general purposes should be at least 75 to 100 feet per minute.
 It is also critical that the booth operator not stand in the airflow’s stream between the spray gun and the exhaust.
 This will result in drawing the paint emissions into his breathing zone and actually increasing that person’s exposure.

 Saws and Grinders

 For stationary saws and grinders, either a backdraft or downdraft hood will capture the particulates before they reach the operator’s breathing zone.
 Exhaust attached directly to the equipment—as with portable units—can also be very effective.
 Control of the direction of airflow can be enhanced by installing side panels and top panels to the table or bench.
 When only particulates are involved, the exhaust can be placed very close to the generation point.
 The closer the exhaust the less air volume that is needed for effective capture.

 Dip Tanks and Plating Tanks

 Proper contaminant control can require more sophisticated containment systems.
 Material movement and rising fumes from heated liquids can cause special problems.
-One solution is a push-pull system where a slotted backdraft hood is behind the tank and a slotted air supply is in the front of the tank “pushing” the air over the tank’s surface toward the exhaust, a very delicate system but very effective.
+One solution is a push-pull system where a slotted backdraft hood is behind the tank and slotted air supply is in the front of the tank “pushing” the air over the tank’s surface toward the exhaust, a very delicate system but very effective.

-These are just a few of the types Local Exhaust/Containment Control Systems effective in controlling worker exposure to workplace hazards.
+These are just a few of the types of Local Exhaust/Containment Control Systems effective in controlling worker exposure to workplace hazards.

 SPECIAL NOTE ON CANOPY HOODS